dmitryd/merge-git-projects/README.md

 ## License

 GPL v3.
-If you do derieved work, please, add me to credits.
+If you do derived work, please, add me to credits.

 ## Support